pmaloney7/cse15l-lab-reports/LabReport1.md

    output: `[user@sahara ~]$`

    pwd was /home.
-Nothing happened because no argument was provided, so it just defaults to the same directory.
+It appears as if nothing happened because the cd command with no arguments changes the working directory to /home, but that was the working directory before the command was run.
 No error here.

 2. input: `[user@sahara ~]$ cd lecture1`